whearn17/S2076-MinecraftScanner/README.md

 ## Scanning speeds and optimization

-You can scan 1 Million Minecraft Servers in less than 4 hours

 From my testing, using more threads and a smaller host timeout produces a faster but more innacurate scan, potentially missing hosts.
 I used 1000 threads with a 10 second host timeout and was able to scan